The Ultimate Guide to

 Maintain an Information Security Policy

 The most common failures occur when the PCI DSS controls are exploited because they aren’t put in place or they have been poorly implemented.
-Hackers take advantage of an organization’s failure to store sensitive authentication data (SAD) after authorization, inadequately coded web applications, or a lack of logging and monitoring controls.
-In addition, poor scoping decisions can commonly result in cardholder data being breached through weakness in the network not adhering to the standard.
+Threat actors take advantage of an organization’s improper storage of sensitive authentication data (SAD) when it should not be stored after authorization, inadequately coded web applications, or a lack of logging and monitoring controls.
+In addition, poor scoping decisions can commonly result in a breach in cardholder data through a weakness in the network not adhering to the standard.

 How does PCI DSS fit into your overall compliance program?